KaanTekTr/KaanTekTr/README.md

 This is **Kaan Tek**, a fresh Computer Science graduate from Bilkent University

-- 🔭 Interested in the fields of Backend and Full Stack Development, and Data Science
+- 🔭 Interested in Backend and Full Stack Development, and Data Science

 - 📫 How to reach me: **kaantek06@gmail.com**